AhmedShaykh/JavaScript-With-ES6/README.md

-# Learning And Practice JavaScript With ECMAScript 6 !
+JavaScript With ECMAScript 6 (ES6)